Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Hotkeys

 Hotkeys are sometimes referred to as shortcut keys and are used to run/play the macros.
-Playback Hotkeys are set in the hotkey toolbars in the main window.
+Playback Hotkeys are set in the hotkey toolbars in the main window or in the *Edit Macros* window (Ctrl+Shift+M).

 Use `Backspace` to clear the hotkeys.
 Press it twice to set `Backspace` as the hotkey.

 ### Play

-Selects the Automatic Hotkey to execute the currently selected Macro.
+Selects the Play Hotkey to execute the currently selected Macro.
 You can make combinations with modifiers such as `Ctrl + X`.
+If you want to use a hotkey that's not supported by this control, you can go to *Edit Macros* window (Ctrl+Shift+M) and enter a valid hotkey manually.
+In there you can use any supported AHK hotkey, including mouse buttons.

 **Windows Key**: To make combination with the Windows key, check the option *Add the Windows key to "Play" hotkey* in the Options menu or in the Options toolbar.